wodby/stack-html/README.md

-# Static HTLM stack for Wodby 2.0
+# Static HTML stack for Wodby 2.0